Air Quality Index

 What is the Air Quality Index (AQI)?

-The Air Quality Index (AQI) is an index developed by the Environmental Protection Agency (EPA), for reporting daily air quality.
-It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
+The Air Quality Index (AQI) is a color-coded index developed by the Environmental Protection Agency (EPA), for reporting daily air quality.
+It tells you how clean or polluted the ambient (outdoor) air is, and what associated health effects might be a concern for you or other individuals.
 The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.
-EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
-For each of these pollutants, EPA has established national air quality standards to protect public health.
-Ground-level ozone and airborne particles are the two pollutants that pose the greatest threat to human health in this country.
+The EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+For each of these pollutants, the EPA has established National Ambient Air Quality Standards to protect public health.
+Ground-level ozone and particulate matter are the two pollutants that pose the greatest threat to human health in this country.

 Understanding the AQI

-The AQI is divided into 6 levels.
-Each level corresponds to a different level of health concern based on the local air quality.
+The AQI is divided into 6 levels, with each level having a color assoricated with it.
+Each level corresponds to a different suggestion and/or health concern in order to limit potential health impacts based on the local outdoor air quality.
 The higher the AQI value, the greater the level of air pollution.
 The higher the air pollution, the greater the health concern.

 Air Quality